Doug Ring: Test regular

 Iverson's career turned out to be meteoric on the downward trajectory as well as the upward, and when the West Indies arrived for their 1951–52 tour in November 1951 in what was billed as a "cricket championship of the world", the Australian Test selectors turned to Ring for the spin option to the pace of Lindwall, Miller and Bill Johnston for the first match at Brisbane.
-With the famous spin twins of Sonny Ramadhin and Alf Valentine in the opposition, Ring was the least experienced main line bowler at this level on either side – but he proved to be the matchwinner.
+With the famous spin twins of Sonny Ramadhin and Alf Valentine in the opposition, Ring was the least experienced main line bowler at this level on either team – but he proved to be the matchwinner.
 Having taken two wickets in West Indies' first innings, he took six for 80 runs in the second, and his dismissal of Frank Worrell and captain John Goddard with the last two balls of the second day swung the advantage towards Australia.
 In the second innings, Wisden reported, West Indies' batsmen were "guilty of rash strokes against the high-flighted leg-breaks of Ring, whose bowling contained abundant guile".
 Ring was also at the wicket when the match was won, by three wickets, though his own contribution was just six runs.

 Ring's main contribution to the second Test, at Sydney, which Australia won by seven wickets, came with bat rather than ball.
 He took only one wicket in a match made controversial by liberal use of the bumper by the faster Australian bowlers.
 But batting at No 9 and joining Lindwall at 372 for seven, just 10 ahead of the West Indies' first innings total, his 65 in 102 minutes helped add 113 before he was ninth out.

 In the third Test, too, Ring's batting made more impact than his bowling.
 A wet pitch led to 22 wickets falling on the first day, and temporary Australian captain Arthur Morris rejigged his batting order at the end of the day, opening the second innings with Ian Johnson and Gil Langley, sending Geff Noblet in when Johnson was out and then Ring as a second nightwatchman when Noblet was out.
 Ring lasted into the second day when conditions were easier, and top-scored for the Australian team with 67, which remained his best score in Tests.
 He took three of the four wickets that fell as West Indies successfully chased a target of 233 on Christmas Day.